rickypcyt/rickypcyt/README.md

 # Hi there, I'm Ricky.

-👨‍💻 Engineering student in Spain 🇪🇸 | 🇪🇨 Ecuadorian native
+👨‍💻 | 🇪🇨 Ecuadorian Engineering student in Spain 🇪🇸

 ### About Me